 Vevox has a few different user roles which dictate what you can and can't do from your Vevox account.
-This can become particularly relevant when managing an account that multiple people have access to, for instance, an Enterprise or Institution account.
+This can become particularly relevant when managing an account that multiple people have access to, for instance, a Pro, Enterprise or Institution account.
 Below is a brief outline of the different user roles and what they do.

 This is the standard role in your Vevox account.
 Everybody is a session host.
 This gives you the ability to create and manage your own Vevox sessions.